 The purpose of the Board of Laity is to challenge, inspire and equip the laity of the Virginia conference for ministry in our churches and the world.
 To do this, the board is organized into four Regional Prayer/Work groups.
 These groups serve as conduits for advocacy, communications, networking, mentoring, and training.

-Lay Servant Ministries are a vital component of the Equipping Team.
-Committed lay persons who have become either local church or certified lay speakers are finding a myriad of ways to serve Christ — in care facilities, as teachers and instructors, mentors and youth coordinators, and more.
+Lay Servant Ministries are a vital component of the work of the Board of Laity.
+Committed lay persons who have become either local church or certified Lay Servants serve Christ in a myriad of ways — in local care communities, as teachers and small group leaders, mentors, youth coordinators, and more.
 For more information about Lay Servant Ministries, click here.